You can see how much space there is around the crab!

 Animated Crab uploaded by oleksiis on IMGUR.
 My guess is that this is a game asset sprite.
 It's unclear whether the uploader is the original artist; let me know if you know the original source!

 There is an animated pixel crab that I'm quite fond of, but it doesn't fill its 256x256 grid space.
-Today's Sharepiece is my experience trying to use GIMP to edit it into a larger Discord Emoji.
-While it isn't quite working, I'm noting the steps I took.
+Today's Sharepiece Challenge is my experience trying to use GIMP to edit it into a larger Discord emoji.
+You can download the GIMP XCF file at the bottom of this post.

 The Goal